 Chemicals known to be non-hazardous and not RCRA regulated may be discarded in the normal trash or sanitary sewer.
 Landfill employees and housekeeping staff may not be familiar with and/or able to distinguish between non-hazardous and hazardous chemicals.
 Therefore, large amounts of non-hazardous chemicals should be disposed of through EHS.
 You may place small amounts of non-hazardous chemicals in the regular trash if they are sealed, and clearly marked as "non-hazardous".
-Non-hazardous liquids may be discarded via sanitary sewer in small volumes.
+If large amounts of non-hazardous chemicals need to be discarded, please contact EHS for proper disposal.
+Non-hazardous liquids may be discarded via sanitary sewer.
 If there are any questions or uncertainty about the hazardous nature of a waste chemical, contact EHS for clarification and proper disposal.